smaremanda/add-in-docs/outlook/manifests/define-add-in-commands.md

 This extension point puts buttons in the command surface for the mail read view.
 In Outlook desktop, this appears in the ribbon.

-On the ribbon, developers specify which tab and group for their add-in commands.
+On the ribbon, you specify which tab and group for their add-in commands.
 This can either be on the default tab (either  **Home**,  **Message**, or  **Meeting**), or on a custom tab defined by the add-in.
 If adding to the default tab, this is limited to one group per add-in.
 On custom tabs, the add-in can create up to 10 groups.
 Each group is limited to 6 controls, regardless of which tab it appears on.
 Add-ins are limited to one custom tab.

 An example of a group on the default ribbon tab is as follows.